Charles Carrell: Radio station operations

 Based in Chicago, Carrell began portable station operations in 1925.
 This advertisement promoted a broadcast in South Bend, Indiana by one of his stations.

 Organized radio broadcasting in the United States was developed in the early 1920s.
 Although virtually all of the earliest stations operated from fixed locations, a small number were licensed as "portables", that were permitted to regularly change to new sites.

 Starting with the licensing of WHBM in the spring of 1925, Carrell became the person most associated with portable broadcasting stations.
-He expanded his holdings with the licensing of stations WIBJ and WKBG, acquisition of a portable station originally licensed to Billy Maine, WIBM, and purchase of three standard central Indiana stations — WBBZ, WHBL and WIBW — which were converted into portables.
+He expanded his holdings with the licensing of stations WIBJ and WKBG, acquisition of portable station WIBM, originally licensed to Billy Maine, and the purchase of three standard central Indiana stations — WBBZ, WHBL and WIBW — which were converted into portables.
 Thus, by the end of 1926, Carrell had a roster of seven stations, leased out through the C. L. Carrell Broadcasting Service, with their base generally listed as 1536 South State Street, the Chicago location of Carrell's Theatrical Agency.

 Carrell commonly used his portable stations, in conjunction with small-town theaters, to provide entertainment programs that featured radio personalities from major cities, which were broadcast by one of his stations to the local community.
 A May 1925 Logansport, Indiana event, broadcast by Carrell's WHBL, was advertised as: "Starting Sunday, May 24, 4 days, C. L. Carrell Brings to Logansport a New Radio Frolic.
 All New Radio Stars in a New Musical Review with a Broadcasting Station In Actual Operation on the Luna Stage".
 A February 1926 advertisement for WBBZ's visit to Manitowoc, Wisconsin invited the curious to: "Come See---Hear, and be taken into the mysteries of radio broadcasting".
 Over time Carrell's stations began staying in individual communities for longer periods, and included local entertainers, in part to judge whether establishing a permanent station was financially viable.

 As the number of permanently located stations increased, the portables began to be seen as a nuisance, as their mobility made it difficult to control the interference they caused to other stations transmitting on the same frequency.
 The Federal Radio Commission (FRC) was formed in early 1927, and was charged with bringing stability to the sometimes chaotic state of the AM broadcast band.
 As part of its efforts, on April 26, 1927, it released General Order 6, which stated that "Since the exact location of any radio broadcasting transmitter is an essential feature of the license, the Federal Radio Commission, as already announced, will not consider any application for a broadcasting license, except for a very limited period of time, in which the permanent location of the transmitter is not specified."
 The order also limited portable station license periods to no more than 120 days, with the further restriction that they would be limited to operating "with not more than 100 watts power output", and would only be assigned to one of two transmitting frequencies, either 1470 kHz or 1490 kHz.